-Karen has professional experience working in the areas of domestic violence, forensic psychotherapy, suicide bereavement, sudden death and loss, developmental trauma, parenting and behaviour management, out of home care, single incident trauma, special needs learning assistance, general wellbeing and relationship counselling (for full details see Professional Work History below).
+Karen has professional experience working in the areas of trauma (developmental & relational and single incident), bereavement, parenting and behaviour management, depression and anxiety (for full details see Professional Work History below).

 With the combination of a sharp analytical mind and a sensitive and creative personality, Karen is a compassionate and effective psychotherapist.